 One of the few Cape Town courses to have a full-size range, 100 metres from the first tee.
 Short-game area close to first tee, and practice nets.
 Teaching professional Wayne Bradley is the club pro.

-5/ Royal Cape first had a club professional as early as 1893.
+3/ Royal Cape had a club professional as early as 1893.
 Walter Day’s responsibilities included the upkeep of the course on Rondebosch Common.
 Hugh Gordon Stewart, an early member, won three SA Amateur titles and 10 club championships.

 2020 Brian Mampies & Hayley Davis